 Hotels in Bhutan are approved and classified by the government as grade A, B and C. These government approved hotels are equivalent to 3-4 star hotels elsewhere.
-Based on availability at the time of your booking, we provide grade A hotels and B category hotels in the tour.
-We use A category hotel in Paro and Thimpu.
-We use Hotel Tashi Namgay Resort or similar in Paro and Hotel Migmar or similar in Thimpu.
-We use Meri Puensum Resort or similar (B category) in Punakha.
-In Gangtey you will be staying at a farmhouse.
-Since the Bhutan Tour is designed on twin sharing basis, you share room with your fellow traveler but in case you prefer single rooms we charge USD 560 as single supplement.
+Based on availability at the time of booking, we will be accommodated in A grade hotels in Paro and Thimpu and B grade hotel in Punakha.
+We use Tashi Namgay Resort in Paro, Hotel Migmar in Thimpu and Meri Puensum Resort in Punakha.
+In Gangtey, you will be staying in a farmhouse.
+All accommodations are on a twin-shared basis.
+Single supplement will be served on request and will cost USD 560.

 Day to Day Itinerary

-If you wake up at 3am and head to Paro Dzong you can see unfurling of giant Thangka of Guru Rimpoche (Thongdrel).
-After breakfast hike to Taktsang (Tiger's Nest) Monastery - Bhutan's most famous monastery situated at 3180 meters.
+After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
-It is absolutely breathtaking, situated at 10,400 feet and perched on the edge of a steep cliff about 3,000 feet above the Paro Valley.
-Guru Rinpoche (great spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch is served in the Cafeteria Restaurant, located about halfway up the mountain.
-Explore the monastery and hike down to the valley floor.
-This evening, you will drive to Thimphu, the capital city of Bhutan.
-Overnight hotel in Thimphu.
+Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
+After having explored the monastery, we hike down to the valley floor.
+This afternoon, we will drive to Thimphu and spend the night.

-After breakfast this morning, enjoy the scenic drive to Punakha with a stop for tea at Dochu La (3,100 meters), where on a clear day you can get spectacular views of the Himalayas.
-From the pass, drive downhill through the forests of rhododendron, fir and hemlock.
-We arrive at Punakha after traversing through rice field and along the bank of Punakha River.
-After lunch, visit the Punakha Dzong, which is stunningly situated in between the male and female rivers like an anchored ship.
-Overnight hotel in Punakha.
+After breakfast, we enjoy the scenic drive to Punakha with a stop for tea at Dochu La Pass (3,100 meters), where on a clear day we get spectacular views of the Himalayas.
+From the pass, we drive downhill through rhododendron, fir and hemlock forests.
+We then pass through rice fields along river banks and reach Punakha.
+After lunch, we visit Punakha Dzong.
+Built between 1637-1638, it is the second oldest and the second largest dzong in Bhutan.
+Overnight in Punakha.

-After breakfast, you will drive 12 km north of Punakha Valley and from the road point, you will hike to Khamsum Yulley Namgyel Chorten, which is located on a beautiful hillock overlooking the villages.
-It contains elaborate paintings dedicated to Old sect of Buddhism.
-After lunch, drive back to Paro.
-Check into your hotel on arrival.
-Overnight hotel in Paro.
+After breakfast, we drive 12 km north of Punakha valley and from the road point hike to Khamsum Yulley Namgyel Chorten.
+The chorten is located on a beautiful hillock overlooking the villages and houses elaborate paintings dedicated to an Old sect of Buddhism.
+After exploring the beautiful chorten we will drive back to Paro to spend the night.

-Drive to airport for departure.
 Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
+After early breakfast, we leave Thimpu for Paro airport which will take us around 1 hour.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
-Therefore, after taking breakfast, you will be transferred to the airport in the morning depending on the flight schedule and your destination.
-Our representative will bid you farewell.
+Therefore, after breakfast, we will be taken to the airport in the morning for final departure.

 Equipment and Packing List